Social Media Crimes

 LEGAL GUIDANCE FOR ATLANTA RESIDENTS CHARGED WITH SOCIAL MEDIA CRIMES

 Social media is an inescapable part of the 21st century.
 Popular social media sites can facilitate the flow of information by making it easier for people from around the world to exchange ideas.
 Unfortunately, social media also makes it easier for people to perpetrate certain types of crimes.
 Cyber-bullying and other forms of harassment are widespread online, as are crimes related to child pornography, such as child enticement.
 People charged with these offenses should not discount the seriousness of these crimes.
-If you are in this situation, seek advice from Atlanta internet crime attorney Thomas C. Rowsey, who knows the nuances of this complex, rapidly developing area of law.
-Mr. Rowsey can help devise a strategy for you to cast doubt on the prosecution’s charges and avoid the negative consequences of compiling a criminal record.
-He represents clients in numerous communities across Georgia, including Milton, Johns Creek, Marietta, Sandy Springs, and Johns Creek.
+If you are in this situation, seek advice from Atlanta internet crime attorney at Rowsey & Stelter, who knows the nuances of this complex, rapidly developing area of law.
+We can help devise a strategy for you to cast doubt on the prosecution’s charges and avoid the negative consequences of compiling a criminal record.
+We represent clients for criminal defense cases in numerous communities across Georgia, including Milton, Johns Creek, Marietta, Sandy Springs, and Johns Creek.

 CYBER-BULLYING AND CHILD ENTICEMENT